viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

     }

 .. hint::
-    The interface **QueryEntityResult** and proposed default implementation **AbstractQueryEntityResult** should be used for each result which is an entity (with an id, a type and optionally but preferably a last modification time)
+    The interface **EntityQueryResult** and proposed default implementation **AbstractEntityQueryResult** should be used for each result which is an entity (with an id, a type and optionally but preferably a last modification time)

-The interface **QueryCollectionResult** can be used to return a list of some other unit response results.
+The interface **CollectionQueryResult** can be used to return a list of some other unit response results.

-The abstract class **AbstractQueryCollectionResult** is provided as a default implementation of the list methods required by the **QueryCollectionResult** interface.
+The abstract class **AbstractCollectionQueryResult** is provided as a default implementation of the list methods required by the **CollectionQueryResult** interface.

 **usage**